icecube/ppc/doc/index.rst

     *example: FWID=9.7*

     sets the width (in degrees) of the 2d gaussian (von-Mieses-Fisher distribution) that determines the light emission profile of flasher LEDs.
-Set to -1 to simulate isotropic emission profile.
+Set to -1 to simulate an isotropic emission profile; or set to -2 to simulate a linear (in cos(angle to axis)) cone of light.
 If greater than 999.0, the accurate lab-measured profile is simulated.
 Additionally if greater than 1050.0, the value is taken as azimuthal direction to cable (in degrees, value of 1080 is azimuthal direction along x axis), which is placed as a perfectly absorbing cylinder of radius of 2.3 cm, touching the DOM outer surface.
 The cable orientation specified here is used to block photons at the emission point (before starting the propagation through ice; to specify cable near receiving DOMs use configuration file dx.dat (which normally should match the value specified here for the same DOM).
-Unless negative (-1), also a perfectly absorbing harness belt of width of 6.8 cm is simulated, and only 10% of photons exiting the DOM sphere below the equator are retained.
+When greater than 999.0 also a perfectly absorbing horizontal harness belt of width of 6.8 cm is simulated, and only 10% of photons exiting the DOM sphere below the equator are retained (unless also using option FTLT).

   - **FZCR**